Northeast Iowa Community College

 Farming in Northeast Iowa...

 The Decorah area was founded on fertile farmlands by early settlers.
 Although the agricultural industry has changed dramatically since those early days, our connection to the land and its importance to our economic vitality has not.
 Because topography has dictated the the necessity for smaller farms, the Decorah area has 2,650 active family farms and 137 dairy farms.
 In addition to traditional farming, the locally grown industry is growing rapidly with a push for sustainable living.
 It's all happening right here!

 Ag Appreciation Luncheon

-This year, the 13th Annual Ag Appreciation Luncheon will be on March 19, 2014 in the Danan Lansing Building on the Winneshiek County Fairgrounds.
-Guest speaker for the event is Kevin Kuhle, Iowa Farm Bureau Federation National Policy Advisor.
-Kuhle will talk about the recently passed Agricultural Act of 2014 (the Farm Bill) and how it supports farmers, rural communities, nutritional needs, and conservation efforts.
+This year, the 13th Annual Ag Appreciation Luncheon was on March 19, 2014 in the Danan Lansing Building on the Winneshiek County Fairgrounds.
+Guest speaker for the event was Kevin Kuhle, Iowa Farm Bureau Federation National Policy Advisor.
+Kuhle talked about the recently passed Agricultural Act of 2014 (the Farm Bill) and how it supports farmers, rural communities, nutritional needs, and conservation efforts.
 Click here for Kuhle's biography.

 Friend in Ag Awards

 Each year the Ag Committee presents two Friend in Ag awards.
 An award will go to an individual and a business that has made a positive impact on the ag community.
 Nominations are sought by peers, colleagues, and friends.
-Winners will be announced at the annual Ag Appreciation Luncheon on Wednesday, March 19, 2014.
-The nominations are due February 19, 2014.
-Click the following link to download the nomination form:
+Winners are announced at the annual Ag Appreciation Luncheon.

 Stay Safe Take a Break 2013